-Sibenik in Croatia is a true jewel on the Croatian Adriatic and one of the most interesting cities on the Dalmatian coast.
-During a holiday, there are so many things to do and you will enjoy the indescribably beautiful ambience of the medieval old town.
-You walk through winding stone streets and discover wonderful attractions, such as the UNESCO World Heritage Site – the Sibenik Cathedral of St. James.
+Sibenik in Croatia is a true jewel on the Croatian Adriatic and one of the most interesting cities on the coast of Dalmatia.
+During a holiday, there are so many things to do, and you will enjoy the indescribably beautiful ambience of the medieval old town.
+You walk through winding stone streets and discover wonderful attractions, such as the UNESCO World Heritage Site, the Sibenik Cathedral of St. James.
 Above the 44,000-inhabitant city, there are old fortresses which offer visitors a wonderful view over the sheltered bay.
 But also having a nice swim is possible in Sibenik, and so you can find some beautiful beaches for swimming and relaxing around the city.
 Perfect for a memorable holiday or short city tour.

 Since 2000, the Sibenik Cathedral of St. James has been a UNESCO World Heritage Site and also the most famous attraction in Sibenik.
 This white masterpiece shines with hundreds of details and is beautiful both from the outside and inside.
 The entire cathedral was built over nearly one hundred years, from 1431 to 1535, and is completely made of stone, including limestone and marble from the island of Brac.
 Especially worth seeing are the numerous magnificent sculptures on the outer facade, and according to legend, architects have also immortalized themselves in some of the stone bourgeois heads.

-The cathedral is the heart of the historic old town and a visit to this wonderful attraction is a must do of every trip to Sibenik.
+Tip: The Sibenik Cathedral of St. James is the landmark of the historic old town, and a visit to this wonderful attraction is a must-do of every trip to Sibenik.